Aliquot sum: Characterization of classes of numbers

 The mathematicians Pollack & Pomerance (2016) noted that one of Erdős' "favorite subjects of investigation" was the aliquot sum function.

 Iteration

-Iterating the aliquot sum function produces the aliquot sequence n, s(n), s(s(n)), ... of a nonnegative integer n (in this sequence, we define s(0) = 0).
+Iterating the aliquot sum function produces the aliquot sequence n, s(n), s(s(n)), … of a nonnegative integer n (in this sequence, we define s(0) = 0).

+Sociable numbers are numbers whose aliquot sequence is a periodic sequence.
+Amicable numbers are sociable numbers whose aliquot sequence has period 2.

 It remains unknown whether these sequences always end with a prime number, a perfect number, or a periodic sequence of sociable numbers.